 Because teachers are empowered with a high degree of autonomy (balanced with accountability for achieving results), new-to-Ednovate teachers in particular receive a significant amount of coaching and direct support from administrators as they develop their first course.
+In addition to this, they also receive access to our base curriculum that is housed in our online platform.
+With this, new-to-Ednovate teachers have the option of fully utilizing the base curriculum or modifying it to meet their students' individual needs.
 They get training around module development, creating performance tasks, and even the technical aspects of how to create Canvas courses and work with Google Docs.
+As Ednovate grows, the organization is developing a "base curriculum" of exemplar courses that new teachers can choose to adopt as they become accustomed to Ednovate's instructional methods.
 They also have access to other Ednovate teachers' courses in Canvas so, for example, a 10th grade math teacher can use another 10th grade math teacher's course as a starting place for their own course.
 By the end of summer professional development, teachers are expected to present their first quarter's curriculum to their grade level team for feedback.